A notary is a public servant whose office exists as a measure to help protect the public from fraud.

 To become an officer of the state, a notary public must complete and pass a curriculum as well as a state standardized test.
 The would-be notary must also go through an FBI and California Department of Justice background check.

-What do I need at the signing?
+What do I need at the signing for documents to be notarized?

 Does a notarization mean that a document is "true" or "legal"?